Los Angeles Sexual Assault Lawyers: We’re Here to Help

-Sexual assault is an ongoing problem in the Los Angeles area and throughout the rest of the United States and world.
-Sadly, a large percentage of sexual assault and harassment cases go unreported, especially in the workplace.
+Sexual assault is an ongoing problem in Los Angeles, the United States, and the world.
+Sadly, many sexual assault and harassment cases go unreported, especially in the workplace.
 The physical and emotional trauma that comes with sexual assault can have a lasting impact on a victim and affect many different aspects of their life.

-The physical and emotional damage following a sexual assault can lead to extensive and expensive medical treatment in an effort to ease the victim’s pain and prevent unhealthy long-term effects.
-Immediate attention from trained EMTs and hospital staff are only the beginning of months of costly medical expenses as the victim recovers from shattered self-confidence and feelings of insecurity.
+The physical and emotional damage following a sexual assault can lead to extensive and expensive medical treatment to ease the victim’s pain and prevent unhealthy long-term effects.
+Immediate attention from trained EMTs and hospital staff is only the beginning of months of costly medical expenses as the victim recovers from shattered self-confidence and feelings of insecurity.
 If you or someone you know was a victim of a sexual assault crime, please contact the best lawyers at Wilshire Law Firm today.

 Sexual assault refers to any unwanted sexual contact or behavior that happens without the consent of the victim.
 Here are a few common examples of sexual assault: